BromaCG/CLRice/README.md

 # CLRice
-CLRice is a minimalist but effective CLI ricing manager
+CLRice is a minimalist but reliable CLI ricing manager